kwuiee/fastq-quality-plot/README.md

 # fqplot: Fastq Quality plot

 Quality, gc, error rate stats and plot from fastq files.
+Both gzipped and plain text files are supported for read1 and read2 individually.

 ## Getting started